-Some organizations are democratic.
-Some churches, for instance, are fundamentally governed by the congregation.
-Or a coop is owned by the members.
-Yet, how does the governance work? ...
-Often it's not pretty... and there are deep divisions in the membership. ...
-The Wisdom Council Process is a safe way to deal with those divisions.
-And especially, to establish a democratic governing system where people work together to come up with a unified version of what' best.
+Of course, most organizations are hierarchical, but they often want more involvement from employees or members.
+Other organizations, like a food coop for instance, are owned by the members and should be democratic.
+Yet, how does democratic governance work in these settings? ...
+Often it's not pretty. ...
+And there are deep divisions among people and little involvement from the members. ...
+The Wisdom Council Process (or the Creative Insight Council) is a safe way to establish a democratic governing system where people work together to come up with a unified version of what's best.

 See the video example of healing the conflict in the Port Townsend Food Coop.